Iwasawa invariants of modular forms with $a_p=0$

 \item If $k$ is even, $d=1$, and $\e=1$, then we include all newforms of level $N\leq 300$.

 \item If either (i) $k$ is even and $2\leq d \leq 6$ or (ii) $k$ is odd and $1\leq d\leq 6$, then we include all newforms of level $N\leq 40$.

 \end{enumerate}

-Omitted from these tables are data on newforms $f$ of weight $k=2$ with $d=1$, since these forms correspond to isogeny classes of rational elliptic curves whose Iwasawa invariants can be found on LMFDB, for example.
-Furthermore, if $k\equiv p+2\Mod (p^2-1)$ and $e(\Pp| p)>1$, then Theorem \ref{main} does not apply, in which case we still compute the Mazur-Tate elements but leave the columns $\lambda^\pm$ empty.
+Omitted from these tables are data on newforms of weight $k=2$ with $d=1$, since these forms correspond to isogeny classes of rational elliptic curves whose Iwasawa invariants can be found on LMFDB, for example.

-The column titled `label' contains the Magma \cite{Magma} label for the modular form, which can be recovered in Magma using the command \texttt{Newform("label")}.
-In all of our data, when $d>1$ the prime $p$ splits into at most two distinct prime factors in $K_f$; to distinguish between them, we simply write ``$d^*$'' to indicate that our computations are with respect to the second prime $\Pp$ lying over $p$, ordered according to the Magma function \texttt{Decomposition(O,p)}.
+The column titled `label' contains the Magma label for the modular form, which can be recovered in Magma using the command \texttt{Newform("label")}.
+In all of our data, when $d>1$ the prime $p$ splits into at most two distinct prime factors in $K_f$ (both of which have ramification index $\leq 2$ when $p=2$, so our results apply).
+To distinguish between these primes, we simply write ``$d^*$'' to indicate that our computations are with respect to the second prime $\Pp$ lying over $p$, ordered according to the Magma function \texttt{Decomposition(O,p)}.
 The code used to carry out these computations is available upon request.